hmhngx/dson-study-spaces/README.md

 ```
 ### Backend:
-The backend is a simple Node.js server and doesn’t require a separate build step for production.
+The backend is a simple Node.js server and doesn't require a separate build step for production.
 Deploy it directly to Vercel (see Deployment section below).

 ## 🌐 Deployment
 The app is deployed on Vercel with a single-domain setup for simplicity: